DebarunChakraborty/Data-Science-project-Web-Scraping-using-Selenium-by-python/README.md

 Requiredments:
 1. selenium
-2. Resepective Chrome driver compatible to the chrom version.
+2. Resepective Chrome driver compatible to your chrome version.
 Which can be downloaded from (https://chromedriver.chromium.org/downloads)
 3. Pandas

 Important Point:
-This repository contain a Jupyter notebook named "", a readme file, a cromedriver of version 106 and output .csv file.
+This repository content a Jupyter notebook named "", a readme file, a cromedriver of version 106 and output .csv file.